 In Canada, most ISPs belong to the Canadian Association of Internet Providers (CAIP).
 CAIP’s Code of Conduct states that its members will not host illegal content, and will make a reasonable effort to investigate legitimate complaints about illegal content or network abuse—taking appropriate action, if needed.
 However, ISPs do not have the legal power to decide what material is illegal; and so most are reluctant to remove suspect content from their servers without official direction from a law enforcement agency.

-t online hate to the police
+Report online hate to the police

 Some urban police departments now have a High-Tech Crime Unit to investigate online offences.
 If none exists, a complaint can be made to the local police.
 It’s advisable to attach a copy of the offending material to the letter of complaint.